-Long-Term Incentive Attributes

-The Board of Directors has designated the Compensation Committee as the administrator of the 2012 Amended Plan.
-The Compensation Committee reports to the Board the terms and conditions of stock option awards.
+Long-Term Incentive Attributes.
+The Board of Directors has designated the Compensation Committee as the administrator of the equity incentive plans.
+The Compensation Committee reports to the Board the terms and conditions of awards granted under these plans.
 In carrying out this responsibility, the Compensation Committee designs such awards as long-term incentives.
-The terms and conditions of currently outstanding awards include:
+The terms and conditions of currently outstanding awards under the Company's several equity incentive plans include: